 If you use Duolingo to redeem yourself from how badly you did in French class, then you might enjoy Brewolingo, a fake brewery designed to help you learn a language through drinking craft beers.
 Should we be giving props for promoting alcoholism?
 The idea wasn’t too bad but we would file this under “Mediocre Pranks That Are Off-brand”.
 However, we do give points for this beautiful landing page and packaging design.

-There’s nothing wrong this prank.
+There’s nothing wrong with this prank.
 We’re just disappointed it’s not true.

 Source: The Drum